elypia/elypian-font/CONTRIBUTING.md

 logo that could be used by third-parties to reference us, while providing something users could read and search on their own.
-To achieve this we wanted to create a font that looked good, but was easily distingushable from what other brands use.
+To achieve this we wanted to create a font that looked good, but was easily distinguishable from what other brands use.

-The specification and guidelines have been optimized to accomodate the glyphs in the brand name, "Elypia", and then applied to all other glyphs.
+The specification and guidelines have been optimized to accommodate the glyphs in the brand name, "Elypia", and then applied to all other glyphs.

-This logo is completely free open-source so anyone can use it for any purpose, including for their own logo, titles or subheadings, or even content for a document or website... though we definetly _wouldn't_ recommend the latter!
+This logo is completely free open-source so anyone can use it for any purpose, including for their own logo, titles or subheadings, or even content for a document or website... though we definitely _wouldn't_ recommend the latter!

 #### Elypia Logo with Text
 ![elypia_logo_text]